How Much will a Late Enrollment Penalty Cost Me?

 For many people, enrollment in Medicare Parts A & B is automatic.
 When you turn 65, and are receiving Social Security or Railroad Retirement Board benefits, you’re automatically enrolled in Medicare Parts A & B.

-Also, you may have to wait until the General Enrollment Period (from January 1 to March 31) to enroll in Part B, and coverage will start July 1 of that year.
-Usually, you don’t pay a late enrollment penalty if you meet certain conditions that allow you to sign up for Part B during a Special Enrollment Period.
-If you have limited income and resources, your state may help you pay for Part A, and/or Part B. You may also qualify for Extra Help to pay for your Medicare prescription drug coverage.
+If you have limited income and resources, your state may help you pay for Medicare Part A, and/or Medicare Part B. You may also qualify for Extra Help to pay for your Medicare prescription drug coverage.

 Understanding Enrollment in Medicare Part D

-Part D, Medicare Prescription Drug Coverage, is different from Part B in two important ways.
-First and foremost, enrollment in a Medicare Prescription Drug Plan is never automatic.
-Secondly, the only way you can get a Medicare Prescription Drug plan is through a private insurance carrier.
+Medicare Part D, Medicare Prescription Drug Coverage, is different from Medicare Part B in two important ways.
+First and foremost, enrollment in a Medicare Prescription Drug Plan is not automatic.
+Secondly, the only way you can get a Medicare Prescription Drug plan is through a private insurance carrier or through a Medicare Advantage Plan.

 Add to that the fact that not all insurance companies offer plans in all states or areas, and it really starts to sound confusing.
 Fortunately, there are a lot of resources available to help you find the right plan.

-And remember, if you’re eligible for Medicare and already have Part A or Part B (and don’t have creditable prescription drug coverage from an employer or other source) you’re eligible for Part D.
+And remember, if you’re eligible for Medicare and already have Medicare Parts A and B (and don’t have creditable prescription drug coverage from an employer or other source) you’re eligible for Medicare Part D.

-How Much is the Late Enrollment Penalty for Part B?
+How Much is the Late Enrollment Penalty for Medicare Part B?

-In most cases, if you don’t sign up for Part B when you’re first eligible, you’ll have to pay a late enrollment penalty for as long as you have Part B. Your monthly premium for Part B may go up 10% for each full 12-month period that you could have had Part B, but didn’t sign up for it.
-If you meet certain conditions that allow you to wait until the General Enrollment Period (from January 1 to March 31) to enroll in Part B, and coverage will start July 1 of that year, you will not need to pay the penalty.
+In most cases, if you don’t sign up for Medicare Part B when you’re first eligible, you’ll have to pay a late enrollment penalty for as long as you have Part B. Your monthly premium for Medicare Part B may go up 10% for each full 12-month period that you could have had Part B, but didn’t sign up for it.

-You can use Medicare.gov’s Part B Late Enrollment Penalty Calculator to get an idea of what you might have to pay.
-Also, keep in mind that Medicare has some special enrollment periods, which may help you avoid a Part B late enrollment penalty.
+You can use the Medicare.gov Medicare Part B Late Enrollment Penalty Calculator to get an idea of what you might have to pay.
+Also, keep in mind that Medicare has some special enrollment periods, which may help you avoid a Medicare Part B late enrollment penalty.

-How Much is the Late Enrollment Penalty for Part D?
+How Much is the Late Enrollment Penalty for Medicare Part D?

-If you’re eligible but haven’t yet enrolled in Medicare Part B or D, getting started is simple.
-Call 1-800-MEDICARE to find out your options for Part B. Or use their Medicare Plan Finder to find a prescription drug plan in your area.
+If you’re eligible but haven’t yet enrolled in Medicare Part B or Part D, getting started is simple.
+You can call 1-800-MEDICARE / TTY users 1-877-486-2048 to find out your options for Part B. Or use their Medicare Plan Finder to find a prescription drug plan in your area.